ccao-data/service-sqoop-iasworld/README.md

 - `docker-compose pull` - Grabs the latest image from the CCAO GitLab registry, if it exists
 - `docker-compose build` - Builds the `sqoop` image from the included `Dockerfile`

+### Update table schemas

+If tables schemas are altered in iasWorld (column type change, new columns) the associated table schema files will need to be updated in order to extract the altered tables from iasWorld.
+If new tables have been added, they must be added to `tables-list.csv`, then all  schemas can be updated by changing `/tmp/scripts/run-sqoop.sh` to `/tmp/scripts/get-tables.sh` in `docker-compose.yaml` and running `docker compose up`.
+Once this has been done, the cron job detailed below needs to be updated with any new tables and run.

 ### Export Tables

 Nearly all the functionality of this repository is contained in `run.sh`.
 This script will complete four main tasks: